6 Warning Signs of Poor Strategic Planning in Law Firms

 Law firms use strategic planning to look toward the future and its goals and to outline a process for getting there.
 Working with many law firms, we see some firms take an uninspired approach to strategic planning.
 They spend a lot of time creating the plan, but it ends up collecting dust on a shelf and never getting implemented.

-Other firms indicate that they don't need a formal strategic plan in order to be successful.
-And while these firms may have had some success without a plan in place to guide them, we can only wonder the results they could have achieved with an effective strategic plan.
+Other firms indicate that they don't need a formal strategic plan to be successful.
+And while these firms may have had some success without a plan in place to guide them, we can only wonder about the results they could have achieved with an effective strategic plan.

 Could your law firm be more profitable?